Together-Java/TJ-Bot/PP.md

 ## Usage of Data

 **TJ-Bot** may use stored data, as defined below, to offer different features and services.
-No usage of data outside of the aformentioned cases will happen and the data is not shared with any third-party site or service.
+No usage of data outside of the aforementioned cases will happen and the data is not shared with any third-party site or service.

 ### Databases